wp-plugins/f6s/readme.txt

 - name - name of the team
 - description - description of the team
 - url - f6s profile url
-- thumbnail - information about the team‚Äôs profile image:
+- thumbnail - information about the team’s profile image:
 	- thumbnail.url - full URL of the mentor thumbnail
 	- thumbnail.width / thumbnail.height - size, in pixels of the image
 - links (list) - list of profile links, has properties:
 	- type - link type, can be: website, facebook, twitter, linkedin, github, iosapp, android, mobile
 - value - the actual URL
-- members (list) - list of all team‚Äôs members, has properties:
+- members (list) - list of all team’s members, has properties:
 	- profile_id - reference id of the person
 	- name - name of the person
 	- url - f6s profile url